redpesk-core/sec-lsm-manager/docs/protocol.md

 Add the file of PATH with the given PATH-TYPE in the current session.

-Valid PATH-TYPE are: conf, data, exec, http, icon, id, lib, public.
+Valid PATH-TYPE are: default, conf, data, exec, http, icon, id, lib, public.

 It is an error to add the same path a second time.